 “I’m not proud of myself.
 I did a lot of things I wasn’t proud of…”

 Aislinn thought back to some of the parties she went to and how she swore she’d never do anything drug related again.
-That was one of the times she called Riona scared out of her mind.
+That was one of the times she called her sister scared out of her mind.
 Riona hadn’t a clue.
 But Aislinn had fallen into a major depression when Alastar turned his back to them.
 She loved that man with all her heart, and there was a time she didn’t care what happened.
 Aislinn would try anything just to feel good, even if temporarily.